margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the perspective of the other side of the country
 * Grateful for the colors weaving through the country in all we do every day
 * Grateful for strength and balance expressed through womanhood
-* Grateful for the enw life coming to the earth
+* Grateful for the new life coming to the earth
 * Grateful for family members doing art
 * Grateful for a path opening up
 * Grateful for inner vision